 At the following site: type your state and the word “death” in the “Filter by Collection Name” field.
 If you find a promising collection of death records, search for your ancestor’s name.

 Many of these death records also include the names of the deceased person’s parents or other family members.
-By this method, you might be able to take your family back another generation before you even begin to search slave and freedman’s records.
+By this method, you might be able to take your family back another generation before you even begin to search slave and freedmen’s records.

 Check the Freedmen’s Bureau Records.